2011 Armed Forces of the Philippines corruption scandal: Mendoza's testimony

-On a hearing of the House of Representatives Committee on Justice on late January 2011, former Commission on Audit (COA) auditor Heidi Mendoza testified that she uncovered irregularities in funds by the military.
-Among the irregularities she found was the 200 million peso AFP Inter-Agency Fund, and the US$5 million United Nations (UN) reimbursement for Filipino peacekeepers.
+At a hearing of the House of Representatives Committee on Justice in late January 2011, former Commission on Audit (COA) auditor Heidi Mendoza testified that she uncovered irregularities in funds by the military.
+Among the irregularities she found involved a 200 million peso United Nations (UN) fund for operations and a US$5 million UN fund for equipment.

-The AFP fund was split into three bank accounts: 50 million and 100 million pesos on United Coconut Planters Bank (UCPB) Alfaro Street, Makati, and another 50 million pesos at UCPB Tordesillas, Makati.
-The accounts on the Alfaro branch were covered by deposits slips while the account on the Tordesillas branch was not recorded, despite the existence of a passbook.
+The AFP fund was split into three bank accounts: 50 million and 100 million pesos on United Coconut Planters Bank (UCPB), Alfaro Street, Makati, and another 50 million pesos at UCPB Tordesillas, Makati.
+The accounts at the Alfaro branch were covered by deposit slips, while the account on the Tordesillas branch was not recorded, despite the existence of a passbook.
 The UCPB Tordesillas branch manager wrote to Mendoza that there was a "cover-up" by the military in the transfer of the UN fund.
 While the PHP200 million originated at the AFP's trust fund at the Landbank EDSA-Greenhills branch was split into three accounts, the missing PHP50 million at the UCPB Tordesillas branch was a fresh deposit.

-In the case of the missing US$5 million, the United States Department of Justice legal attaché asked her if she can be allowed to audit the UN reimbursements, as a certain US$5 million which was personally picked up by a military officer in New York was not reflected in the military's accounts.
-Former COA chairperson Guillermo Carague disapproved Mendoza to go to New York to investigate on the matter.
+In the case of the missing US$5 million, the United States Department of Justice legal attaché asked her if she can be allowed to audit the UN reimbursements, as a certain US$5 million, which was personally picked up by a military officer in New York, was not reflected in the military's accounts.
+Former COA chairperson Guillermo Carague disapproved of Mendoza going to New York to investigate the matter.
 Two more accounts by the military, one each at General Santos and Iloilo City, which were used as clearing accounts for the UN funds, were discovered by Mendoza.
-Mendoza testified that Carague's orders on not to pursue the cases disheartened her; Carague, Mendoza said, was given by orders from the executive department, probably from the Executive Secretary.
+Mendoza testified that Carague's orders not to pursue the cases disheartened her; Carague, Mendoza said, was given orders by the executive department, probably by the Executive Secretary.

+In February 2011, Ferdinand Gaite of the Confederation for Unity, Recognition and Advancement of Government Employees lauded Mendoza for exposing alleged corruption in the Philippine military and for upholding "the dignity of rank-and-file employees in the government".